Healthcare Magazine

 Creating the culture and mindset for patient safety

-<p>Culture of a healthcare organisation impacts the mindset of employees and surrounding environment.
-Considering organisations culture there are various aspects which should be assessed.
-It starts from how the staff value the decision of senior, new innovations and technologies that are applied in organisations, risk taking capability, alertness towards minute details, contribution towards needs
+Culture of a healthcare organisation impacts the mindset of employees and surrounding environment Considering organisations culture there are various aspects which should be assessed It starts from how the staff value the decision of senior new innovations and technologies that are applied in organisations risk taking capability alertness towards m...

 Communication tactics that help patients transition and shorten stays and reduce readmissions